 This article originally appeared on MUNCHIES in March 2016.

 It's lunchtime.
-Chez Hattab, a simple restaurant with local specialties in the centre of Tunis, Tunisia's capital, is filling with hungry lunch-goers.
+Chez Hattab, a simple restaurant with local specialties in the center of Tunis, Tunisia's capital, is filling with hungry lunch-goers.
 It's 18 degrees Celsius, rather chilly by Tunisian standards, and when it suddenly starts raining, more people enter, all wearing winter jackets.
 They've come for lablabi, a popular hot and spicy soup renowned for keeping people warm during the winter.

 Eating lablabi is quite an experience.
 You first have to get your hands on a clean ceramic bowl—don't try to queue in this country or you'll end up hungry.
 Then you pay at the counter, where you're given a piece of stale, round Arabic bread (too stale for a sandwich).
 You tear that up into small pieces.
 Next, jostle your way to the soup man, who will pour a thin soup with boiled chickpeas into your bowl.
 He'll also add a dash of olive oil, a large spoon of salt, garlic, and cumin.